-The burden of proving your unprofitable - or only marginally or sporadically profitable economic activity is a legitimate business with the primary purpose being a profit motive falls upon you - the taxpayer.
+The burden of proving your unprofitable, or only marginally or sporadically profitable economic activity is a legitimate business whose primary purpose is a profit motive falls upon you the taxpayer.

 Can you prove your primary purpose for conducting the activity in question is to earn a significant after-tax profit as opposed to having the taxpayers subsidize your luxury leisure lifestyle?